-At the request of the Board, the committee considered whether, in its opinion, the annual report and financial statements 2018/19, are fair, balanced and understandable and whether they provide the information necessary to assess the company's position and performance, business model and strategy.
-The committee received an outline of the structure of the annual report and financial statements 2018/19 and a broad indication of its content in early stages.
-A full draft of the report was submitted prior to the meeting at which the committee was asked to provide its final opinion.
+At the request of the Board, the committee considered whether, in its opinion, the annual report and financial statements 2019/20, are fair, balanced and understandable and whether they provide the information necessary to assess the company's position and performance, business model and strategy.
+The committee received an outline of the structure of the annual report and financial statements 2019/20 and a broad indication of its content in early stages.
+A draft of the report was submitted prior to the meeting at which the committee was asked to provide its final opinion.

 The assessment of such an opinion drew on work of the disclosure committee, the annual report and financial statements project group responsible for the coordination of content, verification, detailed review and challenge.
 Senior management confirmed that the content in respect of their areas of responsibility was fair, balanced and understandable.
 The committee considered the following questions:

-Is the annual report fair?
-Has the whole story been presented and has any sensitive information been omitted that should have been included?
-Is the messaging in the front half of the annual report consistent with the financial disclosures?
-Is the score card disclosed at an appropriate level based on financial reporting?
-T Is the annual report balanced?
-Is there an over-emphasis of matters that are not material?
-Is the narrative report in the strategic report consistent with the financial reporting in the accounts, and does the messaging reflected in each remain consistent when read independently of each other?
-Is there an appropriate balance between statutory and non-statutory measures and are non-statutory measures clearly defined?
-Are the risks in the narrative consistent with the committee's risks and issues and key areas of uncertainty and judgments?
-Are the key risks aligned with the audit report?
+Is the annual report balanced?

+- Has the whole story been presented and has any sensitive information been omitted that should have been included? - Is the messaging in the front half of the annual report consistent with the financial disclosures? - Is the score card disclosed at an appropriate level based on financial reporting?

 Is the annual report understandable?

-Is the document designed to suit the needs of the Department for Transport in its capacity as sole member?
-Is the report understandable to a reasonably informed reader?
-Are new messages and themes clearly articulated?
+- Is there an over-emphasis of matters that are not material? - Is the narrative report in the strategic report consistent with the financial reporting in the accounts, and does the messaging reflected in each remain consistent when read independently of each other? - Is there an appropriate balance between statutory and non-statutory measures and are non-statutory measures clearly defined? - Are the risks in the narrative consistent with the committee's view on risks and issues and key areas of uncertainty and judgments? - Are the key risks aligned with the audit report?

-Following its review, the audit and risk committee stated that the annual report and financial statements 2018/19 present a fair, balanced and understandable overview, providing the information necessary to assess the company's position and performance, business model and strategy.
+Following its review, the audit and risk committee stated that the annual report and financial statements 2019/20 present a fair, balanced and understandable overview, providing the information necessary to assess the company's position and performance, business model and strategy.
 The committee therefore proposed the document for approval to the Board.